 The Nigeria Security and Civil Defense Corps (NSCDC) is a paramilitary agency and it is empowered by lay Act No 2 of 2003 and the Act was amended on the 4ht of June, 2007.

 The Nigeria Security and Civil Defense Corps was established during the Obasanjo civilian regime to provide required safety measures against any form of disaster, attack or threat against the citizens of Nigeria.
-They too are in possession of guns, just like the other members of the armed forces.
+They too are in possession of guns and many attachments for them just like holographic scopes and even this 9mm silencer.

 The Nigeria Security and Civil Defense Corps also have ranks like that of the Nigerian military and the police.
 They too have chains of command.
 The lowest rank is that of the Assistant Cadet, while the highest rank is that of the Commandant General.
 They too have both commissioned and